 You need a social media strategy, if you want to generate loyal leads and customers.
 Valuable content creation is the start.

 It’s a top content marketing approach and it’s extremely effective for content distribution.
 A 2014 Benchmarks, Budgets, and Trends study credits 84% of Australian content distribution to social media.

 Social media isn’t rocket science–you can start with a very basic strategy.
 The trick is to find one thing that works and do it consistently.

 To start your social media strategy, follow these five steps:

-- Open a business account on the social media platform where your target market hangs out.
+- Open a small business account on the social media platform where your target market hangs out.

 - Schedule posts and be consistent.

 - Pick the best time to post.

 - Encourage user engagement.